jamesrco/zoonotic-C/README.md

 #### "Zoogeochemical"" carbon fluxes

 * The .csv file [Open_ocean_NCS_C_data.csv](data/Open_ocean_NCS_C_data.csv) contains the input data collected from the literature for the figures in the Collins et al. review for *Global Biogeochemical Cycles*.
 The references from which the various flux and reservoir estimates were obtained are given in the file.
-The data in the .csv file, as well as several dozen additional values from the literature, are included in an extensive table in the manuscript.
+The data in the .csv file, as well as several dozen additional values from the literature, are included in Table 2 in the manuscript.

 #### Global benthic trawling reanalysis